 Restrictions might be necessary on the parts of premises that might be used for certain licensable activities at certain times.
 For example, while the provision of regulated entertainment might be permitted while the premises is open to the public or members and their guests, regulated entertainment might not be permitted in garden areas of the premises after a certain time.

-D.4 Noise and vibration
+Noise and vibration

-In certain premises where existing legislation does not provide adequately for the prevention of public nuisance, the Council might consider applying conditions such as:
+In certain premises where existing legislation does not provide adequately for the prevention of public nuisance, consideration might be given to conditions that ensure that: